pakin-s/airflow-astro/README.md

 ```
 Run Exchange and Revamp db composes.

-Create file name "airflow_settings.yaml", then config this.(you can add connection as many as you want)
+Create file name "airflow_settings.yaml" on your root, then config this.(you can add connection as many as you want)
 ```
 airflow:
   connections: